oscarlemstrom/git-training-demorepo/README.md

 # git-training-demorepo
-Demo repo for Git repo
+Demo repo for Git training

+Some text for a commit here